thedude0606/manusoptions/PROGRESS.md

 - Fixed issue with Generate Recommendations button not working
 - Implemented enhanced error handling for recommendation generation
 - Updated dashboard_app.py to use the enhanced recommendation callbacks from debug_fixes/recommendations_fix.py
+- Updated DataTable components to be compatible with Dash 3.0.4 by removing unsupported 'className' parameters

 ### Current Work in Progress
 - Pushing code changes to GitHub repository